Monday, July 7, 2014

 Presented in partnership with The National Cherry Festival

 MISS THE DIANA GABALDON EVENT?
 HERE’S THE RECAP

 by Jacob Wheeler

-Traverse City mayor Michael Estes presented Gabaldon with a symbolic “key to the city.”
-And before the bestselling author sat down for a conversation with the evening’s guest host, Deborah Leonard (executive director of the Great Lakes Independent Booksellers Association), the audience shrieked in delight as it watched a sneak preview of the “Outlander” TV series, which is currently filming and will premier on Starz later this year.
+Before the bestselling author sat down for a conversation with the evening’s guest host, Deborah Leonard (executive director of the Great Lakes Independent Booksellers Association), the audience shrieked in delight as it watched a sneak preview of the “Outlander” TV series.
+That series is currently filming and will premier on Starz later this year.